Thread and task architecture guide

 When an operating system executes an instance of an application, it creates a unit called a process to manage the instance.
 The process has a thread of execution.
 This is the series of programming instructions performed by the application code.
 For example, if a simple application has a single set of instructions that can be performed serially, that set of instructions is handled as a single task, and there is just one execution path (or thread) through the application.
 More complex applications may have several tasks that can be performed concurrently instead of serially.
 An application can do this by starting separate processes for each task, which is a resource-intensive operation, or start separate threads, which are relatively less resource-intensive.
 Additionally, each thread can be scheduled for execution independently from the other threads associated with a process.

 Threads allow complex applications to make more effective use of a processor (CPU), even on computers that have a single CPU.
 With one CPU, only one thread can execute at a time.
-If one thread executes a long-running operation that does not use the CPU, such as a disk read or write, another one of the threads can execute until the first operation is completed.
+If one thread executes a long-running operation that doesn't use the CPU, such as a disk read or write, another one of the threads can execute until the first operation is completed.
 By being able to execute threads while other threads are waiting for an operation to be completed, an application can maximize its use of the CPU.
 This is especially true for multi-user, disk I/O intensive applications such as a database server.
 Computers that have multiple CPUs can execute one thread per CPU at the same time.
 For example, if a computer has eight CPUs, it can execute eight threads at the same time.

 SQL Server task scheduling

 In the scope of SQL Server, a request is the logical representation of a query or batch.
 A request also represents operations required by system threads, such as checkpoint or log writer.
-Requests exist in various states throughout their lifetime and can accumulate waits when resources required to execute the request are not available, such as locks or latches.
+Requests exist in various states throughout their lifetime and can accumulate waits when resources required to execute the request aren't available, such as locks or latches.
 For more information about request states, see sys.dm_exec_requests.

 A task represents the unit of work that needs to be completed to fulfill the request.
 One or more tasks can be assigned to a single request.

-- Parallel requests will have several active tasks that are executed concurrently instead of serially, with one parent task (or coordinating task) and multiple child tasks.
+- Parallel requests have several active tasks that are executed concurrently instead of serially, with one parent task (or coordinating task) and multiple child tasks.
 An execution plan for a parallel request may have serial branches - areas of the plan with operators that don't execute in parallel.
 The parent task is also responsible for executing those serial operators.

-- Serial requests will only have one active task at any given point in time during execution.
+- Serial requests only have one active task at any given point in time during execution.
 Tasks exist in various states throughout their lifetime.
 For more information about task states, see sys.dm_os_tasks.
 Tasks in SUSPENDED state are waiting on resources required to execute the task to become available.
 For more information about waiting tasks, see sys.dm_os_waiting_tasks.

 A SQL Server worker thread, also known as worker or thread, is a logical representation of an operating system thread.
-When executing serial requests, the SQL Server Database Engine will spawn a worker to execute the active task (1:1).
+When executing serial requests, the SQL Server Database Engine spawns a worker to execute the active task (1:1).
 When executing parallel requests in row mode, the SQL Server Database Engine assigns a worker to coordinate the child workers responsible for completing tasks assigned to them (also 1:1), called the parent thread (or coordinating thread).
 The parent thread has a parent task associated with it.
 The parent thread is the point of entry of the request and exists even before engine parses a query.
 The main responsibilities of the parent thread are:

 - Coordinate a parallel scan.

-- Start child parallel workers.
+- Start parallel child workers.

 - Collect rows from parallel threads and send to the client.